duckdb/duckdb-web/docs/sql/functions/lambda.md

 **Signature:** `list_filter(list, lambda)`

 **Description:**
-Constructs a list from those elements of the input list for which the lambda function returns true.
+Constructs a list from those elements of the input list for which the lambda function returns `True`.
-The lambda function must have the Return type of `BOOLEAN`.
+DuckDB must be able to cast the lambda function's return type to `BOOL`.

 **Aliases:**
 - `array_filter`
 - `filter`

-**Number of parameters (excluding indexes):** 1
+**Number of parameters excluding indexes:** 1

 **Return type:** The same type as the input list